septantrionalis/MorseCodeGenerator/README.md

 **audio.frequency**: The audio frequency.
 Default: 600\

 ## Notes
 Any generated text is saved in the "history" directory as the filename history_MMddyy_HHmmss.txt.
-This allows you to replay the text if you need to adjust the tone, wpm, etc. Just use the "app.textsource=file" and "app.filename=history_MMddyy_HHmmss.txt" as outlined above.
+This allows you to replay the text if you need to adjust the tone, wpm, etc. Just use the "app.textsource=file" and "app.filename=history_MMddyy_HHmmss.txt" as outlined above.\
+\
+Prosigns are not included in this release.
+Valid values are A-Z, 0-9, comma, period, equal, and question mark.